docker/docs/docker-hub/onboard-business.md

 1. Ensure that all members have at least Docker Desktop 4.4.2 installed on their machines.
 2. If you have existing Docker CI/CD pipelines in your organization, replace their passwords with Personal Access Tokens.
 See [Create a Personal Access (PAT)](../single-sign-on/index.md/#create-a-personal-access-token-pat){: target="_blank" rel="noopener" class="_"} for more details.
-3. Configure either your SAML 2.0 identity Provider (IdP) or your Azure AD IdP with Open ID Connect.
+3. Configure either your SAML 2.0 identity provider (IdP) or your Azure AD IdP with Open ID Connect.

    <ul class="nav nav-tabs">
    <li class="active"><a data-toggle="tab" data-target="#saml">SAML 2.0 IdP configuration</a></li>